vamsipavanmahesh/rubyhive/_posts/2017-11-12-use-shoulda-matchers-for-clean-tests.markdown

   is invalid without category
 ```

-If you feel that the second one is easier to read and not so cumbersome, consider using shoudla-matchers in your project
+If you feel that the second one is easier to read and not so cumbersome, consider using shoulda-matchers[https://github.com/thoughtbot/shoulda-matchers] in your project